Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsection{Combine ATST-Clip and ATST-Frame}

 ATST-Clip and ATST-Frame focus on learning global clip-level representation and local frame-level representations, respectively.
 Combining them may yield more comprehensive representations.
 ATST-Clip is trained by a clip-level criterion, but still can extract frame-wise representations with the encoder.
-However, these representations are only used for storing local information from which the segment class token can aggregate information, but are not optimized specifically to fit frame-level downstream tasks.
+However, these representations are only used for storing local information from which the class token $ \texttt{[CLS]}$ can aggregate information, but are not optimized specifically to fit frame-level downstream tasks.
 On the other hand, ATST-Frame can obtain a clip-level representation by applying average pooling to the frame-wise representations.
 However, this type of average information is not optimized specifically to fit clip-level downstream tasks.

-It is possible to jointly train ATST-Clip and ATST-Frame, e.g. add a CLS token to ATST-Frame and then perform multi-task learning.
-Actually, ASiT \cite{atito_asit_2022} is trained with a combination of three tasks, including a global contrastive task, a local contrastive task, and a reconstruction task.
+It is possible to jointly train ATST-Clip and ATST-Frame, e.g. add a \texttt{[CLS]} token to ATST-Frame and then perform multi-task learning.
+Actually, ASiT \cite{atito_asit_2022} is trained with a combination of three tasks, including a global task of maximizing agreement, a local task of maximizing agreement, and a reconstruction task.
 However, our preliminary experiments show that, when creating two views, it is hard to trade off the task difficulty for both ATST-Clip and ATST-Frame.
 ATST-Clip requires two different randomly cropped segments and the two segments have only a certain portion of overlap, while ATST-Frame asks for a frame-to-frame correspondence between the two views.
-Besides, ATST-Clip and other clip-level contrastive audio pre-training methods\cite{fonseca2021unsupervised}\cite{niizumi_byol_2021}\cite{niizumi_byol_2023} largely leverage the RRC augmentation \cite{niizumi_byol_2021} to achieve a good performance, but RRC will distort the frame-to-frame correspondence.
+Besides, ATST-Clip and other clip-level audio siamese methods\cite{fonseca2021unsupervised,niizumi_byol_2021,niizumi_byol_2023} largely leverage the RRC augmentation \cite{niizumi_byol_2021} to achieve a good performance, but RRC will distort the frame-to-frame correspondence.